 - what will happen if you do not have treatment

 - if there are other treatments available.

-You should be able to get all the information from your healthcare team.
-They should also be able to answer your questions and give you some written information to take home.
-You may find that this is all you need, and you will want to get on with the treatment.
-Or you may want more information before making a decision.
+You should be able to get all this information from your healthcare team.
+They should be able to answer your questions and give you some written information to take home.
+You may find that this is all you need and that you are ready to get on with the treatment.
+But you may want more information before making any decisions.

 What further information do you need?

-Before you look for further information, think about what you really want to know.
-What would help you decide about the treatment options you have been offered?
-Do you need more medical information, or do you want to know more about the side effects and practical aspects of the treatment?
+Before looking for more information, think about what you really want to know.
+What do you need to help you decide about the treatment you have been offered?
+Is it more medical information, or do you want to know more about the side effects and practical aspects of the treatment?